ArchipelagoMW-HollowKnight/APHKLogicExtractor/README.md

     * Name - the name of the transition
     * ParentRegion - the name of the region in which this transition is contained
     * Logic - a list of logic requirements (explained below)

+The extractor job also generates a GraphViz dot file which can be used to visualize the created region graph (you'll want to export as svg to prevent compression).

 Logic requirements are always presented as a list of alternatives.
 In other words, in Archipelago, after modeling each requirement object, the access rule for an Entrance/Location can be checked as `all(lambda req: req.satisfied(state), logic)`.
 Each requirement